 Do not breastfeed while using this medicine, and for at least 21 days after your last dose.
 If you use a breast pump during this time, throw out any milk you collect.
 Do not feed it to your baby.

 Korlym is not approved for use by anyone younger than 18 years old.

 How should I take Korlym?

 Take Korlym exactly as prescribed by your doctor.
-Follow all directions on your prescription label.
-Your doctor may occasionally change your dose to make sure you get the best results.
-Do not take this medicine in larger or smaller amounts or for longer than recommended.
+Follow all directions on your prescription label and read all medication guides or instruction sheets.
+Your doctor may occasionally change your dose.

 Store at room temperature away from moisture and heat.

 Usual Adult Dose for Cushing's Syndrome: